+This program (CMT) only accepts applications for the fall semester.
 Review the Application Timeline to ensure your application and all supporting materials are submitted prior to the deadline.
 Early applications are strongly encouraged.

 Applicants must have earned a U.S. baccalaureate degree or its equivalent from a college, university, or technical school of acceptable standing.
 Students in their final year of undergraduate study may be admitted on the condition that their bachelor's degrees are awarded before they matriculate.
 Evidence of the earned degree is required prior to matriculation in the form of an official transcript noting degree conferral.

 It is expected that all application materials (with the exception of official score reports) be scanned and uploaded to your online application.
 Please note that the University of Rochester reserves the right to verify the accuracy of all transcripts and to require submission of official documentation at any point in the admissions review process.

 - Online Application (recommended browser is Google Chrome) We will begin accepting applications in September 2021 for admission to Fall Semester 2022.